When to quit your current writing project.

 I believe it comes down to how you are emotionally connected to the piece you’re writing.
 When writing gets tough but you are emotionally invested you will want to finish no matter how hard it is.
 If you’re apathetic about a piece, then it’s probably not worth your time.

 If you find yourself feeling that way about everything you write, then you may have more of confidence and motivation issue.
 Another set of problems all authors faced from time to time.
-We are typically our own worst critique, and there are many successful authors who don’t actually love the act of writing because it’s hard.
+We are typically our own worst critic, and there are many successful authors who don’t actually love the act of writing because it’s hard.

 But the difference between those who are successful and those who aren’t?
 The successful ones did it anyway.